 - Respiratory Infections

-There are multiple ways for doctors to administer chemotherapy.
+There are multiple ways for doctors to mitigate complications related to chemotherapy.
 Keeping an open dialogue with the administering doctor can catch complications early on and prevent them from becoming more significant issues down the road.

 Possible Complications from Radiation